EvroXX/gladiatus-fansite/docs/index.md

 ## To Do List

-- Find what the formula for materials is when prefix and suffix are mixed together
+- Find what the formula for materials is when prefix and suffix are mixed together.
+So far we hardcode them through a file that has all possible variations.
+Taken from [gladiatus-tools](https://gitlab.com/gladiatus-tools-ng/website/-/raw/master/src/data/prefixes_suffixes_recipes.json?ref_type=heads "gladiatus tools")
 - Make Expeditions come from data files and not just plain text
 - Character planner partial costumes do not render well
 - Find what the formula is for gold, durability and conditiong is when prefix/suffix or both are applied to an item

 ## Latest website news

+### 25.02.2026

+- Planner is now fully functional.
+The only thing left is to find a way to know if an item is conditioned or not when importing a profile
+- Item planner now shows materials needed for crafting

 ### 18.02.2026